quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment-demo-ui.md

 ![Chat messages webgateway](./sentiment-analysis-media/web-gateway.png){width=550px}

-In this scenario, the Sentiment Demo UI is the external app since it is using the [Quix websockets API](../../how-to/webapps/read.md).
+In this scenario, the Sentiment Demo UI is the external app since it is using the [Quix WebSockets API](../../how-to/webapps/read.md).

 Follow these steps to create the messages and sentiment web gateways: